StringEpsilon/fbJson/README.md

 `jsonItem.AddItem(string, jsonItem) as boolean`
 Adds an item with a key (only on jsonObjects).
+If the item is of type null, it's converted into an object.

 `jsonItem.AddItem(string, string) as boolean`
 Adds a value with a key (only on jsonObjects).
+If the item is of type null, it's converted into an object.

 `jsonItem.AddItem(string) as boolean`
 Adds an item (only on jsonArrays).
 Returns true if successful.
+If the item is of type null, it's converted into an array.

 `jsonItem.AddItem(string) as boolean`
 Adds a value (only on jsonArrays).
 Returns true if successful.
+If the item is of type null, it's converted into an array.

 `jsonItem.RemoveItem(string) as boolean`
 Removes the child with the given key.
 Returns true if successful.